This post contains affiliate links. We may receive compensation, at no extra cost to you, when you click on or make a purchase using these links.

 Those walks are great Bruny Island escapes.

 In Tasmania, the sky is often “angry”, with grey clouds and rain not far away… However, if you get a sunny day and can brave the cold water temperatures, why not take a break at the beach?

 I can imagine what a Bruny Island long weekend would feel with a few hours relaxing on this beach.

 Visit the Cape Bruny Lighthouse

 With no less than 100km to travel from north to south, the distances on Bruny Island are quite significant.
 However, travelling all the way to the South Bruny National Park is well worth it.
-In my view, visiting the cape and the lighthouse is one of the best things to do on Bruny Island.
+In my view, the cape and the lighthouse is one of the best things to see on Bruny Island.

 It is a long drive to the cape, partially on a dirt road but there are some lookouts along the way.